 pace: slow to fast

 riding ability: suitable for beginner to experienced riders

 weight limit: maximum of 95kg for estancia stays and 90kg for polo and trail rides or to ride Peruvian Pasos

 accommodation: Comfortable rooms that are traditionally furnished with plenty of antiques, all individual and with private bathrooms.
 Rooms are heated with wood-burning stoves or fireplaces.

-seasons: September and October is Argentina’s spring.
+seasons: September and October are Argentina’s spring months.
 It can frost at night, but the days are cool.
-In summer, November through to March is always delightful, warm during the day with refreshing cool nights.
+Summer, from November through to March is always delightful, warm during the day with refreshing cool nights.
 April is exceptional with autumn colours and May starts to get cold.
 June through to August is winter, with some snow.

 group size: 4 to 6 guests plus guides

 2019 departure dates: